 A comprehensive look at how to make a smoothie healthy, fast, inexpensively, plant-based, a meal and with secret ingredients that taste great.
-Includes six fresh and easy smoothie recipes and two speedy smoothie hacks.
+Includes six fresh and easy smoothie recipes and two speedy smoothie hacks AND a free smoothie chart download.

 How to Make A Smoothie

 Smoothies are an awesome way to begin the day because they deliver at least half the daily nutrition you need each day, as well as fill you up and provide you with energy.
-I have one every day and I'm going to tell you all about them.
+I have one every day and I'm going to tell you all about them and provide you with a free download of a smoothie chart that will help you build your own healthy smoothies quite easily.

 How to Make A Smoothie Meet 5 A Day